Bruce Dorsey

 Co-Owner

 Bruce grew up in Plymouth Meeting, PA in between two suburban farms.
-His home always had a garden and grew up eating delicious, nutritious vegetables every summer.
+His home always had a garden and he grew up eating delicious, nutritious vegetables every summer.
 After a distinguished career of over 30 years in drug discovery, he returned to childhood passion of growing his own food by attending Delaware Valley University to obtain a Certificate in Organic Farming.
 Following several stints as a local farm hand, he and Jennie purchased the Union Farmstead in upper Bucks County.
-We think it’s important to follow regenerative farming practices, eliminate synthetic chemicals and improve the health of the soil every year.
-Our goal is to establish a sustainable, small family farm that provides healthy, pasture raised chickens, eggs, and vegetables to the local community.
+He thinks it’s important to follow regenerative farming practices, eliminate synthetic chemicals and improve the health of the soil every year.
+The goal is to establish a sustainable, small family farm that provides healthy, pasture raised chickens, eggs, and vegetables to the local community.

 Jennie Nerenberg